System Setup

 Hex value printing filter

-Filters out one of the following hexadecimal characters: Hex00, Hex01, or HexFF.
+Filters out one or more of the following hexadecimal characters: Hex00, Hex01, or HexFF.
 Default: HexFF.

 Save copy of printfile in print folder